 Mr. Zimmermann was lead counsel at trial and on appeal of an Army officer charged with premeditated murder of an enemy insurgent in Iraq which carries an automatic life sentence.
-The officer was convicted of murder and is serving a 15 year sentence.
+The officer was convicted of murder and served five years.

 Ms. Zimmermann was co-counsel in the appeal of an Army officer charged with premeditated murder of an enemy insurgent in Iraq which carries an automatic life sentence.
-The officer was convicted of murder and is serving a 15 year sentence.
+The officer was convicted of murder and served five years.

 Below are examples of some of the UCMJ offenses we handle, but the list is not exhaustive.

 If you are facing any military legal issue, whether in the military justice system or administrative, you need experienced, zealous advocacy on your side as soon as possible.
 Contact the lawyers who can help with your military law issue at the law firm of Zimmermann Lavine & Zimmermann, P.C. today to schedule an initial consultation.